HaoYang670/rucat/README.md

 ## TODO

+1. Add engine create time and discovery time
+2. Add heartbeat for rucat engine -> rucat engine update the discovery time in database regularly, if rucat server finds the time is outdated, it assume the engine has failed and mark the state to be error.
+3. server sends requests to engine by RPC.
+4. implement spark submit. (standalone, local mode for now, k8s mode in the future)
-Add heartbeat for rucat engine running state with endpoint mock rucat engine for testing / embedded rucat engine ? rucat engine update engine state in database?
-Is it really needed?
+5. mock rucat engine for testing / embedded rucat engine ?
-Add connect engine function to connect to the engine that is not created by rucat. (by spark-connect-rs for instance) 3 mode for rucat server: embedded mode: use in memory db, can only create engine in the same process (embedded) local mode: use local mode db, can create engines embedded or locally remote mode: use remote db, can create engines embedded, locally or remotely.
+6. Add connect engine function to connect to the engine that is not created by rucat. (by spark-connect-rs for instance)
+7. 3 mode for rucat server:
+  embedded mode: use in memory db, can only create engine in the same process (embedded) local mode: use local mode db, can create engines embedded or locally remote mode: use remote db, can create engines embedded, locally or remotely.